Mendes11/micro_framework/README.md

   of the framework before creating a worker and after the worker finished the execution.
 It has a default Worker class but accepts a custom one.

-   Inside the route you can add dependencies and message translators that
+   Inside the route you can add dependencies, message translators that
-    will be used by the worker when spawned.
+    will be used by the worker when spawned and the entrypoint to trigger it.

 * Worker: A worker is the class responsible for the function call and the